Payments

 Cancellation & No-Show Fees

-When a client cancels late or no-shows, you can charge a fee against their saved card.
-The fee equals what their deposit would have been based on your active deposit rule.
+When a client cancels late or no-shows, you can charge a fee against the card saved for No-show Card Protection.
+The fee comes from the policy snapshot saved when the booking was made, so later rule edits do not change that booking's agreed amount.
 Charging is always operator-initiated — you pick "with fee" or "without fee" when marking the booking.

 Where to find it — Web/Mobile: Booking detail → cancellation/no-show fee banner.
 Triggered when you Cancel or Mark No-Show via the Booking Actions menu.